cartographer-project/point_cloud_viewer/README.md

 ## Usage

 First, build an octree using `build_octree` from a point source like a PLY or XYZ file.
-Then serve it up using `server` - this requires that the client files have been build and are found.
+Then serve it up using `viewer` - this requires that the client files have been build and are found.

 ## Prior art